 If the discovery request is for transfer of learning, the ML repository identifies all candidate models matching the domain and required accuracy level.

 The ML repository sends the response message to the ML repository consumer.
 The response includes information of the discovered ML model.
-Optionally, the ML repository can initiate a model transfer process to the consumer.
+Optionally, the ML repository can initiate a model transfer process to the consumer based on the BDT configurations provided in step 1.

 NOTE 1: When the ML model is within training or re-training phase, the ML model is not available for discovery.
 The details is indicated within the Result IE in Table 8.11.4.4-1.
 The training and re-training phase is used during federated learning so that AIML enabler consumer can rely on model repository to get the model details.

-NOTE 2: The model transfer process mentioned in step 2 can use the AI/ML data transfer policies.

 Editor’s Note 1: If List of allowed vendors is not present then how to get consent from model owner to share the model to the requestor is FFS.

 Editor’s Note 2: How to consider whether model is discoverable or not is FFS.